Jim and Lynda McLennan

 2022 brings his new book Trout Tracks.

-Jim is also co-host, along with Derek Bird, of Fly Fusion Television,
+Jim was co-host, along with Derek Bird, of Fly Fusion Television,

 a series broadcast on the World Fishing Network.